chinjyanson/RISC-V_CPU/statements/SamuelKhooPersonalStatement.md

     default: controls = 13'bx_xx_xx_x_x_x_xxx_xx; // instr not implemented
 endcase
 ```
-The core idea was instead of having numerous assignments for each opcode that would be long and tedious, I would just assign them all in one line, splitting the bit values/signal values up with an _ this would allow for swift changing of any values, accelerating the debugging process and it would made it easier to trace/follow.
-This would then be assigned to the values using the following assign command:  ``` assign {RegWrite, ResultSrc, MemWrite, Jump, Branch, ALUSrc, ImmSrc, ALUOp} = controls; ```

 - [Final Versions of Decoders](https://github.com/vishesh32/RISC-V-Team1/commit/52f900875a3972f0b533fa75009af298a702f29c)
 - [Control unit working with decoders](https://github.com/vishesh32/RISC-V-Team1/commit/ac0f60d0a88b4e21338ea48971ad2e648419253b)